Lagging Heat Models in Thermodynamics and Bioheat Transfer: a Critical Review: Bioheat lagging models

-The phase lags are taken to be $\tau_q=10$ and $\tau_T=10$ which are close to the experimentally verified phase lags.
+The phase lags are taken to be $\tau_q=10 s$ and $\tau_T=10 s$, which are close to the experimentally verified phase lags.
 Remarkable efficacy on the interface positions and the temperature distribution is reported.
-Further, It is obtained that among the DPL, hyperbolic and parabolic models, the complete tissue freezing time is the east and the largest, respectively, for the parabolic and hyperbolic model while it presents the moderate value for the DPL model~\cite{SKumar2018}.
-On the other hand, a new Modified Legendre wavelet Galerkin method describing bio-heat transfer during cryosurgery of lung cancer has been developed~\cite{MKumar20181}.
-The lung tissue cooled by a flat probe with its temperature decreasing linearly with time, is modeled.
-The important novelty of this paper is the new suggested method for modeling the freezing process.
-Considering the cooling procedure to be occurred in three stages of cooling upto liquidus temperature 10°C, cooled up to the freezing temperature 80°C, and cooling upto the lethal temperature with the whole region to be divided into the liquid, mushy and solid zones, respectively.
+Furthermore, it is obtained that among the DPL, hyperbolic and parabolic models, the entire tissue freezing time is the least and the largest, respectively, for the parabolic and hyperbolic model while it presents the moderate value for the DPL model \cite{SKumar2018}.
+On the other hand, a new modified Legendre wavelet Galerkin method describing bioheat transfer during cryosurgery of lung cancer has been developed \cite{MKumar20181}.
+The lung tissue cooled by a flat probe with its temperature decreasing linearly with time is modeled.
+The essential novelty of this paper is the new suggested method for modeling the freezing process.
+Considering the cooling procedure occurred in three stages of cooling up to the liquid temperature 10~$^\circ$C, cooled up to the freezing temperature 80 $^\circ$C, and cooling up to the lethal temperature with the whole region to be divided into the liquid, mushy and solid zones, respectively.

-The problem is converted into time boundary value problem in stage one and the moving boundary value problem in stages two and three.
-Finally, the problem shifted to the generalized system of Sylvester equations, will be solved using the help of Bartels-Stewart algorithm of generalized inverse.
-With the value of phase lags to be unknown for the readers, the temperature distribution and moving layer thickness in all stages and regions are traced to predict maximum damage to the infected tissue and the minimum detriment to the healthy lung tissues.
-While the present calculation is performed for the one-dimensional case~\cite{MKumar20181}, the auxesis to the two-dimensional one is carried out in more recent work of the same group~\cite{MKumar2019}.
+The problem is converted into a boundary value problem in stage one and the moving boundary value problem in stages two and three.
+Finally, the problem shifted to the generalized system of Sylvester equations and is solved using the Bartels-Stewart algorithm of the generalized inverse.
+With the value of phase lags to be unknown, the temperature distribution and moving layer thickness in all stages and regions are traced to predict maximum damage to the infected tissue and the minimum detriment to the healthy lung tissues.
+While the present calculation is performed for the one-dimensional case \cite{MKumar20181}, the auxesis to the two-dimensional one is carried out in more recent work of the same group \cite{MKumar2019}.